Angelina Jolie & Jared Leto: Why Brad Pitt Wouldn’t Be Shocked If They’re Hooking Up

 How sad is this?
 HollywoodLife.com has learned EXCLUSIVELY that Brad Pitt wouldn’t be surprised to find out his soon-to-be ex-wife Angelina Jolie is seeing actor Jared Leto as she’s always had a thing for him!

 “It’s not going to shock Brad [Pitt] at all if [Jared Leto and Angelina Jolie are] hooking–up,” an insider told HollywoodLife.com EXCLUSIVELY.
 “He’s always known about Angelina‘s crush on Jared.”
 Yikes!
 If the 53-year-old Allied actor really wouldn’t bat an eye at his 41-year-old estranged wife hooking up with Jared, 45, that’s totally insane.
-The couple’s relationship lasted for a decade before Angie filed for divorce back in September 2016. told HollywoodLife.com EXCLUSIVELY.
+The couple’s relationship lasted for a decade before Angie filed for divorce back in September 2016 and the pair have been in a custody battle over their six children ever since.

 Star magazine first reported that Angelina was getting together with Jared in their Feb.
 27 issue.
 “There has always been a spark between them,” a source told the magazine.
 “Now, during these tough times for Angie, it seems Jared has helped her cope and even brought her out of her funk.
 They’re kindred, unconventional spirits — so much so that I think Jared could be the perfect guy for Angie if she’s ever ready for a new love in her life.”
 What a shocker!